-Students should refer to the Academic Calendar (https://asap.utsa.edu/terms.htm) for the established withdrawal, drop and refund deadline dates.
-A M/MH withdrawal may impact progression toward degree completion and result in financial consequences and obligations.
+Students should refer to the Academic Calendar (https://asap.utsa.edu/terms.htm) for the established Withdrawal, drop, and refund deadline dates.
+A M/MH Withdrawal may impact progression toward degree completion and result in financial consequences and obligations.
 Students are advised to consult with appropriate University personnel to determine what areas of their enrollment may be impacted.
-These areas include but are not limited to: funding received through financial aid, scholarships, veteran affairs or other funding sources, immigration status, employment with the university, restrictions on repeating courses including gateway courses and legislation such as Satisfactory Academic Progress for students receiving financial aid, the Six-Drop Policy, Three-Attempt Rule and Undergraduate Credit Limitation.
+These areas include but are not limited to: funding received through financial aid, scholarships, veteran affairs or other funding sources, immigration status, employment with the university, housing, restrictions on repeating courses including gateway courses and legislation such as Satisfactory Academic Progress and Title IV for students receiving financial aid, the Six-Drop Policy, Three-Attempt Rule and Undergraduate Credit Limitation.

 Medical/Mental Health Withdrawal Request Procedures

-The appropriate Service Director or their respective designee will review the request and the supporting documentation to determine whether the medical or mental health issue adversely affected the student’s ability to function academically, and was substantial enough to warrant the student’s withdrawal under this policy.
-Upon that review, the appropriate Service Director or their respective designee will meet with the M/MH Committee to review the recommendation and the proposed date of withdrawal.
-The Service Director will then provide a written recommendation to the Dean of University College (for undergraduate students) or the Dean of the Graduate School (for graduate students) communicating their assessment.
+The appropriate Service Director or their respective designee will review the request and the supporting documentation to determine whether the medical or mental health issue adversely affected the student’s ability to function academically, and was substantial enough to warrant the student’s Withdrawal under this policy.
+Upon that review, the appropriate Service Director or their respective designee will meet with the M/MH Committee to review the recommendation and the proposed date of Withdrawal.
+The Service Director will then provide a written recommendation to the Dean of University College) or the Dean of the Graduate School.
 The appropriate Dean will have one month to process their decision and make the final determination regarding the status of each application.
 The student will be notified of the final determination in writing in a manner consistent with the policies and procedures established by the Dean’s offices.

-An appeal of the Dean’s determination may be considered if additional documentation can be presented that may support a possible change in the withdrawal decision.
-The appeal, along with this documentation, should be submitted in writing to the Associate Vice President for Student Services for medical withdrawals or to the Counseling Services Director for mental health withdrawals.
+An appeal of the Dean’s determination may be considered if additional documentation can be presented that may support a possible change in the decision.
+The appeal, along with this documentation, should be submitted in writing to the Associate Vice President for Student Services for medical Withdrawals or to the Counseling Services Director for mental health Withdrawals.
 All appeal recommendations will go back to the respective Dean for review.
 The Dean’s decision based on the appeal recommendation shall be final.

 Confidentiality of Medical/Mental Health Withdrawal Requests

-The records and documentation submitted for the medical/mental health withdrawal will be maintained by Student Health Services or Counseling Services, respectively.
+The records and documentation submitted for the medical/mental health Withdrawal will be maintained by Student Health Services or Student Counseling Services, respectively.
 The documentation will remain confidential in accordance with the respective ethics and policies.
 The Dean’s decision, however, will become part of the student’s educational record.